pawelc/docs/toread_ml.md

 2014 - Bayesian Cognitive Modeling A Practical Course (book) 2015 - Doing Bayesian Data Analysis A Tutorial with R, JAGS, and Stan (book) 2015 - Optimal whitening and decorrelation
-2016 - https://www.cs.ox.ac.uk/people/nando.defreitas/machinelearning/
+2015 - How a Kalman filter works, in pictures (https://www.bzarg.com/p/how-a-kalman-filter-works-in-pictures/) 2016 - https://www.cs.ox.ac.uk/people/nando.defreitas/machinelearning/
 2016 - Modeling, Inference and Optimization with Composable Differentiable Procedures 2016 - Predicting the direction of stock market prices using random forest